 In order for GeoGig clients to interact with a repository remotely (clone, push, pull, etc) it must be exposed over the network as a service.
 This can be accomplished in two different ways: through the

-geogig serve command or with the GeoServer plugin.
+geogig serve command or using the GeoServer plugin.

 geogig serve console command starts up an embedded HTTP server and can be used to expose either a single repository or several repositories from a single file system directory, as explained in the Serving and Managing Repositories section.

 Once started, the embedded server exposes the available repositories at the

 http://localhost:8182/repos URL and the GeoServer plugin at the